Chicago Personal Injury Attorneys

 - Treatment and recovery time: The longer it takes for you to reach maximum medical improvement, the higher your monetary award will likely be.
 This is because you will spend a longer amount of time away from work, which may affect the lost wages portion of your settlement as well as your pain and suffering award.

 - Disruption to daily life: If you can no longer work due to your injuries, have to make accommodations to your home or vehicle, or are no longer able to participate in the activities you once loved, you will likely receive a higher settlement.
-Permanent disabilities affect many aspects of a personal injury award, including pain and suffering and future earnings.
+A permanent disability affects many aspects of a personal injury award, including pain and suffering and future earnings.

 Why Hire a Chicago Personal Injury Lawyer